revantk/eyeball-plus-plus/README.md

 eyeball_pp.record_output(task_name="your_task", checkpoint_id="some_custom_unique_id", variable_name='output', output=output)
 ```

+Data by default gets recorded as yaml files in your repo so you can always inspect it, change it or delete it.

 ## Rerun
 You can then re-run these pre-recorded examples as you make changes.
 This will only re-run each unique set of input variables. eg. if you recorded a run of `your_task_function(1, 2)` 5 times and `your_task_function(3, 4)` 2 times, the re-run would only run 2 examples -- (1, 2) and (3, 4).
 Each of these re-runs is saved as a new checkpoint for comparison later.
 ```python